U.S. waives shipping restrictions to ease fuel crunch after pipeline hack | Headlines

 U.S. waives shipping restrictions to ease fuel crunch after pipeline hack

 The U.S. government relaxed a long-standing maritime law protecting domestic shipping commerce to allow an undisclosed company to transport gasoline and diesel to ports in the East Coast after a cyberattack crippled the nation's largest fuel pipeline network.
-The Jones Act, implemented in 1920, requires goods moved between U.S. ports to be carried by ships built domestically and staffed by U.S. crews.
-The waiver will allow foreign vessels to ship petroleum products such as gasoline and diesel to the country from the Gulf Coast to U.S. East Coast ports.
+The Jones Act, implemented in 1920, requires goods moved between U.S. ports to be carried by ships built domestically and staffed by U.S. crew.
+The waiver will allow foreign vessels to ship petroleum products from the Gulf Coast to East Coast ports in the United States.

 Jones Act restrictions are waived sparingly.
 In 2017, the former administration of President Donald Trump waived them to help get fuel and supplies to storm-hit Puerto Rico.
 Separately, White House Press Secretary Jen Psaki said in a statement that the Biden administration will stay in contact with Colonial Pipeline and offer any assistance to them as needed in the coming days.